pace-rs/pace/README.md

 more than a time tracker — it's your partner in crafting a productive and mindful routine.

+⚠️ **Note:** `pace` is currently in active development and is not yet ready for production use.
+Expect breaking changes and incomplete features.
+We encourage you to try it out and provide feedback, but please be aware that it is not yet stable.

 ## Contact

 You can ask questions in the